 Artists facilitating a workshop or residency must connect with at least one teacher from the participating grade level(s) to define the program’s goals, activities, and desired outcomes.
 Classroom management styles should also be discussed.
 Depending on the needs of a program, planning may be accomplished with face-to-face meetings, email correspondence, phone conversations, or a combination of the above.
 Even if an artist has worked with a school in the past, planning is important because a residency or workshop may be impacted by the participating students, changes in teaching staff, new curriculum standards, and/or modifications to a program.

-Artists must show teachers any visuals (e.g. videos, images) and literary pieces that they plan to share with students.
+Teachers should preview any and all visuals (e.g. videos, images) and literary pieces before an artist introduces them to students.